Patient N.A.: Neurologists' interpretations of N.A.'s symptoms

 At first after analyzing the patient's CT scans, it was assumed that his mediodorsal nucleus was affected by a left thalamic lesion.
 After further scans with magnetic resonance imaging it was revealed that his lesion was more extensive than previously thought.
 According to his scans, his memory impairment was mostly related to verbal material rather than nonverbal.

-The damage in the mammillary nuclei was not related to the type of memory impairment that the patient N.A suffered from but rather influencing it in combination with the damage that occurred in the thalamic structures.
+The damage in the mammillary nuclei was not related to the type of memory impairment from which patient N.A suffered but rather it was influencing it in combination with the damage that occurred in the thalamic structures.

 Contribution to science

 Patient N.A.'s case has provided valuable insight into the organization of memory systems in the brain and the role of the hippocampus in episodic memory formation.
 It has also contributed significantly towards understanding the brain’s memory processes and the distinction between different memory systems.

 The study of Patient N.A. has also significantly contributed to research on anterograde amnesia.
-It gave insight on the underlying structures and processes of the anterograde amnesia, and helped to determine the causes of the disease, as well as proving that amnesia can be caused by damaging multiple diencephalic structures.
+It gave insight on the underlying structures and processes of anterograde amnesia, and helped to determine the causes of the disease, as well as proving that amnesia can be caused by damaging multiple diencephalic structures.